billythakidd04/ecc-wtf-web-dev/Pop_Quiz.md

 1. What is the advantage of using a front end programming language?
 @williamrockowl
 Allows for a user interactive environment.
+Also allows access to the clients browser for processing which means, we don't need to rely on internet speed to update a page.